CDSoft/luax/README.md

 ## Compilation

 `luax` is written in C and Lua and uses the Zig build system.
-Just ownload `luax` (<https://github.com/CDSoft/luax>) and run `make`:
+Just download `luax` (<https://github.com/CDSoft/luax>) and run `make`:

 ```sh